jblomo/cljs-boilerplate/README.md

 development (eg no manual compiling) and an efficient production deploy (eg mimification and advanced cljs compiling).

+cljs-boilerplate should provide reasonable defaults to get a site up and running quickly, but allow components to be added or removed easily when desired.

 ## Demo

 Hopefully the demo is up at http://cljs-boilerplate.elasticbeanstalk.com/